exonum/exonum/TUTORIAL.md

 The following steps may help you.

 * Define the `MyServiceApi` trait for the `TestKitApi` structure that covers the whole API of your service.
-* Implement functions that use transactions to fill your storage with the test data.
+* Implement functions that use some transactions as test data to fill the storage.
 * Create the tests that check all of your endpoints.

 ```rust